GriffinRichards/Porymap-Animation/README.md

 ### Why is this not built in to Porymap?

 There'd be a lot of hassle to do it well.
 It's the kind of thing that can definitely be done much better as part of Porymap, but is probably best left to personal forks where people can implement it in a way that works for them.
+A plug-in offers some of this freedom without needing to fork Porymap.

 Also a bit of author preference here; I wanted an excuse to test the limits of Porymap's API and expand what it has to offer.